tendermint/spec/rfc/005-soft-chain-upgrades.md

-One basic approach is that each derived version should be capable of producing its original i.e. If the chain is at version 4 and a node is fast syncing and is at block 100 which corresponds originally to version 2 then when it receives a derived block it should be able to extract out the original for verification purposes.
+One basic approach is that each derived version should be capable of producing its original i.e. If the chain is at version 4 and a node is fast syncing and is at block 100 which corresponds originally to version 2 then when it receives a derived block (at v4) it should be able to extract out the original (v2) for verification.
 However, the derived block should also reflect the structure of the latest version.

 The shortcomings of this is that we would expect the derived block stored to be larger than normal as it needs to hold the relevant data for both.
-This would go against a lot of the proposed plans on the horizon which would aim to reduce the overall size of the block.
+This would go against a lot of the proposed plans on the horizon which would aim to reduce the overall size of the block's components.
 Verification would take a little longer but we wouldn't need to worry about any byzantine behavior (either the derived block can produce the original block or it can't).

 ### Advanced Approach